 Nonprofits are caught between the steep increase in the need for services and the declining ability to provide them.
 “The worry is endless,” said a nonprofit CEO who shared her concerns over revenue and staffing.
 “We just cannot do it this way much longer.”

 What are some of the challenges facing nonprofits and the leaders who are driving their mission forward?
-Here are some observations from our interactions with community nonprofit leaders and managers.
+Here are some observations from our interactions with community nonprofit organizations, leaders, and managers.

 Nonprofit leaders are often asked to do more with less and take on projects/tasks that are not traditionally a CEO or ED role.
 Their mindset is, “but it’s just a few hours” or “who would I delegate it to?” and “I’ll just do that.”